 AI as a platform: Google has it.

 First things first: I fully agree – there’s currently no other company that’s in as well positioned to drive the development of AI, or to benefit from it.
 In fact, back in May 2017 I wrote that “Google just won the next 10 years.

 Before diving into some structural thoughts, let’s look at two specific products they launched:

-Google Clips are a camera you can clip somewhere, and it’ll automatically take photos when some conditions are met: A certain person’s face is in the picture, or they are smiling.
+- Google Clips are a camera you can clip somewhere, and it’ll automatically take photos when some conditions are met: A certain person’s face is in the picture, or they are smiling.
 It’s an odd product for sure, but here’s the thing: It’s fully machine learning powered facial recognition, and the computing happens on the device.
 This is remarkable for its incredible technical achievement, and for its approach.
 Google has become a company of high centralization—the bane of cloud computing, I’d lament.
 Google Clips works at the edge, decentralized.
 This is powerful, and I hope it inspires a new generation of IoT products that embrace decentralization.

-Google’s new in-ear headphones offer live translation.
+- Google’s new in-ear headphones offer live translation.
 That’s right: These headphones should be able to allow for multi-language human-to-human live conversations.
 (This happens in the cloud, not locally.)
 Now how well this works in practice remains to be seen, and surely you wouldn’t want to run a work meeting through them.
 But even if it eases travel related helplessness just a bit it’d be a big deal.